Amniotic fluid embolism

-An amniotic fluid embolism (AFE) is a very uncommon childbirth (obstetric) emergency in which amniotic fluid enters the blood stream of the mother, triggering a serious reaction, which results in cardiorespiratory (heart and lung) collapse and massive bleeding (coagulopathy).
+An amniotic fluid embolism (AFE) is a life-threatening childbirth (obstetric) emergency in which amniotic fluid enters the blood stream of the mother, triggering a serious reaction which results in cardiorespiratory (heart and lung) collapse and massive bleeding (coagulopathy).
 The rate at which it occurs is 1 instance per 20,000 births and it comprises 10% of all maternal deaths.
-This condition is unpredictable and no risk factors have been verified.

 Signs and symptoms

 Amniotic fluid embolism is suspected when a woman giving birth experiences very sudden insufficient oxygen to body tissues, low blood pressure, and profuse bleeding due to defects in blood coagulation.
-Though symptoms and signs can be profound, they also can be entirely absent.
-There is much variation in how each instance progresses.